-- they provide evidence of their illness or injury.
+- employees need to provide evidence of their illness or injury.

 When an employee is away for longer than 3 months

-- making a general protections claim if the reason for the dismissal is because of the employee’s disability.
+- making a general protections claim if the reason for the dismissal is another protected reason, or

 Need help resolving general protections issues?

 If you've lost your job, contact the Fair Work Commission (the Commission) first if you think you were sacked because of: